ubccr/coldfront/CONTRIBUTING.md

 #### Spelling and Naming

-Contributors should aim to have a spell-checker enabled in their development environment or text editor to reduce the prevalence of typos.
-Contributors should avoid writing names in code that use jargon or abbreviations that are not directly relevant to ColdFront or the tools already used to develop it.
+Please use a spell-checker when modifying the codebase to reduce the prevalence of typos.
+You should avoid writing names in code that use jargon or abbreviations that are not directly relevant to ColdFront or tools used in its development.

 #### Annotations

-Usage of Python's type annotations are encouraged as they make more parts of the code statically checkable and make it easy for new and returning contributors to understand the codebase.
-Whenever possible use the most recent annotation syntax available for the minimum version of Python used by the project.
+You are encouraged to use Python's type annotations to improve code readability and maintainability.
+Whenever possible, use the most recent annotation syntax available for the minimum version of Python supported by ColdFront.

 > The minimum Python version supported can be found in the `pyproject.toml` file.

 #### Testing

 All new and changed features must include unit tests to verify that they work correctly.
-Every non-trivial function should have at least as many test cases as that function's cyclomatic complexity to verify that all independent code paths through that function operate correctly.
+Every non-trivial function should have at least as many test cases as its cyclomatic complexity to verify all independent code paths in the function operate correctly.

-When using [uv](https://docs.astral.sh/uv/), the full test suite can be ran using the command `uv run coldfront test`.
+When using [uv](https://docs.astral.sh/uv/), the full test suite can be run using the command `uv run coldfront test`.

 #### Formatting and Linting

 This project is formatted and linted using [ruff](https://docs.astral.sh/ruff/).

-Ruff can be used to check for any linting errors in Python code using `uv run ruff check` and can fix many linting errors itself by using `uv run ruff check --fix` when using [uv](https://docs.astral.sh/uv/).
+You can use Ruff to check for any linting errors in proposed Python code using `uv run ruff check`.
+Ruff can also fix many linting errors automatically with `uv run ruff check --fix` when using [uv](https://docs.astral.sh/uv/).

-If your code is failing the linter but you would like it to remain unchanged for a valid reason you can suppress warnings using a `# noqa: <warning-error-code>` comment on the line(s) in question.
+If your code is failing linting checks but you you have a valid reason to leave it unchanged, you can suppress warnings using a `# noqa: <warning-error-code>` comment on the line(s) in question

-Ruff can be used to check formatting by using `uv run ruff format --check` and fix many formatting errors itself by using `uv run ruff format`.
+You can also use Ruff to check formatting using `uv run ruff format --check` and automatically fix formatting errors with `uv run ruff format`.

-If your code is failing the formatter but you would like it to remain unchanged for a valid reason you can suppress warnings for a specific block of code by enclosing it with the comments `# fmt: off` and `# fmt: on`.
+If your code is failing formatting checks but you have a valid reason to leave it unchanged, you can suppress warnings for a specific block of code by enclosing it with the comments `# fmt: off` and `# fmt: on`.
 These comments work at the statement level so placing them inside of expressions will not have any effect.